 Hundreds of papers have been published investigating their lifespan and common complications but, luckily, we have an early review of the scientific literature by T. Albrektsson, et. al. (1986): The Long-Term Efficacy of Currently Used Dental Implants.

-To give you an idea, the 5-year success rate for a mandibular implant is over 95%, and to know that the 15-year rate falls only by four percentage points to 91% on average, it goes to show how robust implants are.
+To give you an idea, the 5-year success rate for a mandibular implant is over 95%, and the 15-year rate only falls by four percentage points to 91% on average.

-The Role Your Health Plays in Implant Lifespan
+The Role Your Health Plays in Dental Implant Lifespan

 They tested dental implant success rates for four bone qualities: type I, type II, type III, and type IV.
 Type 1 is the densest, most well-protected, and type 4 the least.

 - Type III: 96.5%